garyellis/terraform-aws-security-group/README.md

 # tf_module_aws_security_group
-This module creates an aws security group and any needed security group rules.
-Its goal is to genericize security groups rule combinations and to limit hard coding rules in tf modules.
+This module creates an aws security group and rules.
+It aims to manage security groups rule combinations consistently.
-This module provides:
+The following resources and configuration are provided:

+* an aws security group
+* ingress source cidr based rules inputs
+* ingress source sg based rules inputs
+* ingress source self sg based rules
+* egress cidr based rules input
+* egress sg based rules input
+* egress to self sg based rules input
 * toggle switch for ingress all protocols and ports from self
-* toggle switch for ingress all protocols from the internet (for development use)
+* toggle switch for ingress all protocols from the internet (i.e. for debugging)
 * toggle switch for egress all protocols and ports to self
-* toggle switch for egress all protocols and ports to the internet
+* toggle switch for egress all protocols and ports to the internet (i.e. for debugging)
-* create ingress source cidr based rules from an input list of maps
-* create ingress source sg based rules from an input list of maps
-* create ingress source self sg based rules from an input list of maps
-* create egress cidr based rules from ain input list of maps.
-* create egress sg based rules from an input list of maps
-* create egress to self sg based rules from an input list of maps
+* toggle switch for ingress all protocols from the current vpc cidr
+* toggle switch for egress all protocols to the current vpc cidr
+* toggle switch for ingress http from the current vpc cidr
+* toggle switch for egress to the current vpc cidr
+* toggle switch for ingress https from the current vpc cidr
+* toggle switch for egress https to the current vpc cidr

 ## Terraform version